 It's when you open up about your stuttering not feeling ashamed of it.
 Because stuttering is not something to be ashamed of.

 When someone says, "Did you forget your name?"
 You smile and say, "Oh, the thing is, I stutter."
-And you look into person's eyes connecting and feeling good about it.
+And you look into person's eyes connecting and feeling good about yourself.

 The second strategy is working on your speech.